 What makes a GOAT?

 Four names should immediately leap to the mind of any snooker fan; Ray Reardon who dominated the 70s, Steve Davis who dominated the 80s, Stephen Hendry who dominated the 90s and Ronnie O’Sullivan who has dominated the 21st century so far.
-Each has won at least 6 world championships but who comes after them?
+Each has

-23 players have won the World Championship in its modern format since 1969.
+24 players have won the World Championship in its modern format since 1969.
 Of these, only 9 have won it at least twice as shown in the table here.
 I take the view that GOATs should be winning the World Championship multiple times so these 9 are our first contenders for GOAThood.

-Are there other players who reach finals but struggle to win tournaments?
-The next table lists 9 players who have played in at least 10 Triple Crown finals.
-By now, you should notice the same 8 players who appear in all three tables shown so far.
-The 9th player in the Finals list is the unfortunate Jimmy White who played and lost 4 World Championship finals to Stephen Hendry in the 1990s.
-Judd Trump and Neil Robertson do not appear in the Finals list and neither does John Spencer.
+finals.
+By now, you should notice the same 8 players who appear in all three tables shown so far plus Judd Trump who appears in two tables.
+The first of the two other players in the Finals list is the unfortunate Jimmy White who played and lost 4 World Championship finals to Stephen Hendry in the 1990s.
+The second is Shaun Murphy who entered the Finals list after surprising everyone including me by winning the Masters at the start of this year.
+Neil Robertson does not appear in the Finals list and neither does John Spencer.

-The last table I show below lists the 12 players who have earned at least 25 Triple Crown points in their career.
-This table captures all 12 players mentioned in the other three tables above.
+The last table I show below lists the 13 players who have earned at least 25 Triple Crown points in their career.
+This table captures all 13 players mentioned in the other three tables above.
 The points values I’ve used here are the ones shown earlier when I explained the RANKINGS worksheet i.e. 3 points for winning a triple crown, 1 point for being runner up, double points for World Championship i.e. 6 and 2, where I also give 1 point for reaching the semi final.

-The 8 GOATS of men’s Snooker
+The 8 GOATS of Men’s Snooker

 To me, the definition of a GOAT can be built using intuitive round numbers as below –